OleksiyRudenko/appfs/README.md

     views, controllers etc.
  * `mix` - where both approaches employed.
-Please, note that services that are most likely to be bound to data source rather than to a particular controller or view may reside in services/ or data/, for e.g. This is not considered a mix since such services are features themselves, which are just grouped by their nature and possibly too small to serve personal folders.
+Please, note that services that are most likely to be bound to data source rather than to a particular controller or view may reside in `services/` or `data/`, for e.g. This situation is not considered to be a mix since such services are features themselves, which are just grouped by their nature and possibly too small to deserve personal folders.

 **dateLastUpdate**